bendanye/testing-nodejs-backend/README.md

 Also sometimes newly joined developer does not know how the team structure their codes like whether to use Single Quote or Double Quote when declaring String value (I admit, I been asking myself this question many times before I find out the answer myself)

 Luckily there are tools out there can help us do some form of checking or do the formatting for us.
+In other words, Automated Code Review.

 [EsLint](https://eslint.org/) is a tool that scan your codes and flagged out any potential problems.